TypeRocket/docs/v5/composer-install.md

 ### 2.1 MU Install

 From the command line, go to your `wordpress/wp-content/mu-plugins` folder.
-Then, replace `YOUR_URL_HERE` in the following command with the "Composer URL" from your acount page and run it:

 ```
-composer create-project --prefer-dist typerocket/pro typerocket --add-repository --repository=YOUR_URL_HERE
+composer create-project --prefer-dist typerocket/typerocket typerocket
 ```

 Finally, in the root of your [WordPress MU plugins folder](https://wordpress.org/support/article/must-use-plugins/) create a PHP file named `typerocket.php` and add the following.